Tesla : debuts $35,000 Model 3, sees loss in first quarter | MarketScreener

 The new $35,000 version has a top speed of 130 miles per hour (209 km per hour) and can go from zero to 60 mph in 5.6 seconds, Tesla said.
 For $2,000 more, Tesla offers a version with a range of 240 miles (386 km) and a top speed of 140 mph.

-A $35,000 Model 3 is a major shot in the arm for Tesla during a period of major challenges for the Silicon Valley company and could put to rest concerns among some analysts that demand for Tesla's vehicles might be constrained in 2019.
-Besides the Model 3, Tesla is developing a new Model Y SUV for 2020 production, while beginning to build a factory in Shanghai.
+A $35,000 Model 3 is a major shot in the arm for Tesla sales during a period of major challenges, including deliveries of the Model 3 to Europe and China and construction of a factory in Shanghai.

-"This is a game changer," Wedbush Securities analyst Daniel Ives said in a telephone interview.
-"Especially at this juncture when they're going through such a difficult period as the EV (electric vehicle) tax credit rolls off in the U.S., this is really exactly what the doctor ordered."
+"This is a game changer," said Wedbush Securities analyst Daniel Ives.
+Since tax credits will continue to decline over 2019, "this is really exactly what the doctor ordered," he said.

-He warned, however, there could be "more speed bumps ahead," with a new influx of buyers potentially exacerbating prior problems with deliveries and service to customers.
+He warned, however, there could be "more speed bumps ahead," if more sales volume exacerbates prior problems with deliveries and service to customers.

-Some analysts have questioned how a $35,000 version of the car could affect gross margins, which were above 20 percent in the fourth quarter.
-Offering the car, while at the same time cutting overhead costs, could alleviate concerns.
+Musk declined to answer a question on what the profit margins of the $35,000 vehicle would be, according to the New York Times.
+Gross margins on the car were above 20 percent in the fourth quarter.

-Musk said last month that service and quality were two main priorities for the company.
-Many customers have complained on social media and online forums of long waits for parts and repairs on their vehicles.
+"The margin on the vehicle obviously is going to be very small if there's any margin there at all," said David Kudla, CEO of Mainstay Capital Management, which has a short position in Tesla.

 As part of cost-cutting efforts, Tesla last month reduced its full-time headcount by 7 percent, following a similar cut of 9 percent to its workforce in June 2018.

-Tesla stunned the automotive world after its reservations list for the promised $35,000 Model 3 ballooned to over half a million orders in 2017.
-Tesla no longer discloses the number of reservations, but many analysts believe those on the list are still waiting for this cheaper version.

-The news comes three days after renewed tensions between Musk and U.S. Securities and Exchange Commission.
+The price cut on the Model 3 comes three days after renewed tensions between Musk and U.S. Securities and Exchange Commission.
 The agency petitioned a judge this week to have Tesla's CEO found in contempt of an October settlement between the parties.
 The SEC accuses Musk of having made material statements about production levels on Twitter without first having them vetted internally.

 That settlement between Musk, Tesla and the SEC concerned Musk's August Twitter post in which he claimed to have "funding secured" to take Tesla private at $420 per share.
-As part of the settlement, Musk stepped down from his chairmanship role and he and Tesla agreed to pay $20 million each in fines.

 On Friday, Tesla is due to repay a $920 million convertible bond.
 Convertible issues give bondholders the right to trade their debt for equity after shares rise over a certain price.
 Tesla shares are currently about $40 below the $359.87 conversion price.